 When an 18-wheeler is parked on the shoulder of a roadway or stopped in a lane of traffic, this can lead to a particularly devastating type of accident that can result in long-term, disabling injuries and, in many instances, fatalities.
-The disparity in mass between an automobile and a mammoth truck is so great, when a car hits an 18-wheeler, it’s like smashing into a brick wall.
-This already incredibly dangerous situation is made even worse when the 18-wheeler is illegally parked or stopped at night and its trailer is poorly illuminated.
-In this article, we’ll explain when and where 18-wheelers are allowed to stop on the side of the road and the safety protocol they must follow.
-We’ll also talk a little bit about dealing with trucking companies and getting the most value out of your case.
+The disparity in mass between an automobile and a commercial truck is so great that, when a car hits an 18-wheeler, it's like smashing into a brick wall.
+When a semi-truck is parked outside of legally designated areas, a dangerous situation is made even worse when it's nighttime and the trailer is poorly illuminated.
+In this article, we'll explain the limited circumstances under which 18-wheelers are allowed to stop on the side of the road and the safety protocol they must follow when doing so.
+We'll also talk a bit about dealing with trucking companies and getting the most value out of your case.

-- When is it legal for an 18-wheeler to stop on the side of the road?
+- When is it legal and illegal for an 18-wheeler to stop on the side of the road?